iTwin/iTwinUI/.changeset/unlucky-papayas-report.md

 '@itwin/itwinui-react': minor
 ---

-Added hover state to disabled `.iui-field` and `.iui-list-item` to help with accessibility.
+Added hover state to disabled button, select, input, textarea, and actionable list item to help with accessibility.